50 Habits Healthy Families Always Have

 They cook together

 “Making dinner and having a meal as a family should be much more than just cooking and eating.
 It starts with the cooking, which the entire family can take part in.
 Preparing a unique healthy meal requires every family member to participate in the shopping, preparing, and cooking process.
-This journey from vegetable and herb aisle to the kitchen and ending around the dinner table can be a life changing learning experience around nutrition and health.”—Dean Sherzai, MD, PhD, and Ayesha Sherzai, MD, authors of The Alzheimer’s Solution.
-Got little ones?
+This journey from vegetable and herb aisle to the kitchen and ending around the dinner table can be a life-changing learning experience around nutrition and health.”—Dean Sherzai, MD, PhD, and Ayesha Sherzai, MD, authors of The Alzheimer’s Solution.
+Want to start teaching your little ones healthy habits?
 Try one of these 97 easiest no-fuss recipes ever.

 They have great dinner conversation